Emergency Preparedness - Frequently Asked Questions

 How can I stay informed?

 WASD broadcasts emergency messages, when necessary, using a number of media.
 General emergency messages, early and late school openings and closings can be found on the school district public web home page www.wallenpaupack.org.
-Emergency messages are also sent to families and staff by our Global Connect phone system.
+Emergency phone messages are also sent to families and staff by our automatic calling system.
 Emergency messages are also transmitted to local media, and parents are encouraged to listen to radio or television.

 How will my child's school handle an emergency situation?